hyperledger-archives/sawtooth-core/source/community/contributing.rst

 **Pull Request Guidelines**

 Pull requests can contain a single commit or multiple commits.
-The most important part is that **a single commit maps to a single fix**.
+The most important part is that a single commit maps to a single fix.

 Here are a few scenarios:

 * If a pull request adds a feature but also fixes two bugs, then the pull request should have three commits, one commit each for the feature and two bug fixes
 * If a PR is opened with 5 commits that was work involved to fix a single issue, it should be rebased to a single commit
 * If a PR is opened with 5 commits, with the first three to fix one issue and the second two to fix a separate issue, then it should be rebased to two commits, one for each issue

 Your pull request should be rebased against the current master branch.
 Please do not merge the current master branch in with your topic branch, nor use the